It's all the entertainment you need!

 Zac Efron and Nikki Blonsky get out the kinks in Hairspray.

-Jesse Eisenberg-A respected young comic actor takes a chance at a quirky genre picture in Zombieland.
+Jesse Eisenberg (2009 Interview)-A respected young comic actor takes a chance at a quirky genre picture in Zombieland.

 Hector Elizondo-The long-time character actor joins a well-respected ensemble in Monk.